-CaPS conducts group workshops to assist students with career planning and job search, covering the following topics: career decision making: the job search, the academic job search, and resumé writing; and interview skills preparation.
+CaPS conducts group workshops to assist students with career planning and work search, covering the following topics: career decision making; the work search, the academic work search, and resumé and cover letter, writing; and interview skills preparation.

-CaPS also conducts special workshops on any aspect of career planning and job search for departments, faculties, or groups on campus.
+CaPS also conducts special workshops on any aspect of career planning and work search for departments, faculties, or groups on campus.